 A couple of teenagers are reported missing in a small Texas town, and it is thought they eloped.
-Sheriff Jeff turns to his friend, Clarence Winstead, a garage mechanic and leader of a hot-rod gang for help.
-A series of tragic motor accidents occur and it becomes apparent that a giant gila monster is roaming the area and depleting the town of its citizens and passer-throughs, including two hot-rodding teen-agers.
-And might have plans on attending the BIG record-hop party.Written by
+Sheriff Jeff turns to his friend Clarence Winstead, a garage mechanic and leader of a hot-rod gang, for help.
+After a series of tragic motor accidents, it becomes apparent that a giant Gila monster is roaming the area depleting the town of its citizens and visitors, including two hot-rodding teens, and planning to attend the BIG record-hop party.Written by

 Les Adams <firstname.lastname@example.org>

 7 of 11 people found this review helpful.